Apollon77/daikin-controller-cloud/README.md

 * Add Tests
 * Implement internal update of values when a new value is set?
 Or reload data after a set action automatically?
 * Implement interval data update in library or only from outside?
+* The mitm proxy library is not closing the proxy correct, so the promise never gets resolved ... need to check on that.

 ## Changelog: